Skip to main content

 • Quality Assurance

-Under the Accounting and Financial Reporting Council Ordinance of 2021 (AFRCO), the Accounting and Financial Reporting Council (AFRC) is responsible for all quality assurance (QA) review functions in Hong Kong S.A.R.
-The QA system in place is aligned with SMO 1 requirements.
+Under the Accounting and Financial Reporting Council Ordinance (Cap.
+588), the Accounting and Financial Reporting Council (AFRC) is responsible for all quality assurance (QA) review functions in Hong Kong Special Administrative Region (S.A.R.), including inspections of Certified Public Accountants (Practising), practice units, and audit firms.
+The QA review system is operational and aligned with the requirements of SMO 1.

 Current Status: Adopted